apache/pulsar/site2/docs/admin-api-namespaces.md

 #### set retention

-Each namespace contains multiple topics and each topic’s retention size (storage size) should not exceed a specific threshold or it should be stored till a certain time duration.
-This command helps to configure retention size and time of topics in a given namespace.
+Each namespace contains multiple topics and the retention size (storage size) of each topic should not exceed a specific threshold or it should be stored for a certain period.
+This command helps configure the retention size and time of topics in a given namespace.

 ###### CLI